RAID 6 Data Recovery, RAID 60 Data Recovery Services

 combines multiple RAID 6 sets with RAID 0 (striping).
 Dual parity allows the failure of two disks in each RAID 6 array.
 Striping helps to increase capacity and performance without adding disks to each RAID 6 array (which would decrease data availability and could impact performance in degraded mode).

-comprises RAID 0 striping across lower-level RAID 6 arrays.
-The benefits of RAID 5 are gained while the spanned RAID 0 allows the incorporation of many more disks into a single logical drive.
+striping across lower-level RAID 6 arrays.
+The benefits of RAID 6 are gained while the spanned RAID 0 allows the incorporation of many more disks into a single logical drive.
 Up to two drives in each sub-array may fail without loss of data.
 Also, rebuild times are substantially less than a single large RAID 6 array with the same number of physical drives.

 RAID manufacturers differ vastly in their designs of the internal components and circuitry of their hardware and an in-depth knowledge of these designs are crucial for successful data recovery.
 But because manufacturers do not disclose this information, RAID recovery techniques